Lisztenmars/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-C pointers, arrays and strins
+C pointers, arrays and strings